learnbyexample/py_regular_expressions/exercises/Exercise_solutions.md

 'sequoia [subtle] exhibit asset [sets2] tests [si_te]'
 ```

-**c)** Replace all whole words with `X` that start and end with the same word character (irrespective of case).
+**3)** Replace all whole words with `X` that start and end with the same word character (irrespective of case).
 Single character word should get replaced with `X` too, as it satisfies the stated condition.

 ```ruby
 >>> ip = 'oreo not a _a2_ Roar took 22'